amanmehndiratta25/seng371project2/README.md

 **APIs**: [Stack Exchange API](https://api.stackexchange.com), [Reddit API](http://www.reddit.com/dev/api)

 **Metrics**:
-To answer our project question, we needed two compare two categories of projects: Project Size vs Social Media Activity.
+To answer our project question, we needed to compare two categories of projects: Project Size vs Social Media Activity.
 Using these two sets of metrics we can try to determine whether or not there is a correlation.

 - Project Size
   - Number of contributors per month